-MOVED Cr McLean, SECONDED Cr Hollywood that Council, pursuant to clause 20 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015, RESOLVES to:
+That Council, pursuant to clause 20 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015, RESOLVES to:

-- 1 NOT SUPPORT Amendment No. 4 to the Burns Beach Structure Plan included as Attachment 3 to Report CJ053-05/20 for the following reasons: - 1.1 assessment of the potential child care land use against the City's Child Care Premises Local Planning Policy has shown that the site does not meet the locational criteria outlined in the policy and is therefore unlikely to be a suitable land use on the site; - 1.2 the proposal to reclassify Lots 313, 314 and 315 to 'Residential' is not considered appropriate as these lots could be used or adapted in the future for a purpose in accordance with the structure plan; - 2 FORWARD Report CJ053-05/20 and Community Engagement Outcomes Report to the Western Australian Planning Commission for consideration and determination.
+- 1 NOT SUPPORT Amendment No. 4 to the Burns Beach Structure Plan included as Attachment 3 to this Report for the following reasons: - 1.1 assessment of the potential child care land use against the City's Child Care Premises Local Planning Policy has shown that the site does not meet the locational criteria outlined in the policy and is therefore unlikely to be a suitable land use on the site; - 1.2 the proposal to reclassify Lots 313, 314 and 315 to 'Residential' is not considered appropriate as these lots could be used or adapted in the future for a purpose in accordance with the structure plan; - 2 FORWARD this Report and Community Engagement Outcomes Report to the Western Australian Planning Commission for consideration and determination.